998 related texts · 2 related myths · Page 1 of 21

 The story goes that when Moses realized that Heaven and Earth, the very cosmos, wouldn’t answer his prayers, he turned to humanity.
 He sought solace, intercession, from those he ha...

-And it seems even Joshua, the great successor to Moses, felt that deeply.
+It seems even Joshua, the great successor to Moses, felt that deeply.
 The story goes that the time was approaching when Joshua would usually get up.
-Now, imagine Moses, the lea...
+Now, imagine Moses, the leader ...

-It wasn't always a simple, smooth affair, as we learn in the fascinating accounts woven into the tapestry of Jewish legend.
-Imagine the scene: Moses, nearing the end of his life, i...
+It wasn't always a simple, smooth affair, as we learn in the fascinating accounts woven into the tradition of Jewish legend.
+The scene: Moses, nearing the end of his life, is deter...

 The Legends of the Jews, that incredible compilation of rabbinic stories and folklore assembled by Louis Ginzberg, gives us a glimpse into a truly human moment for the greatest pro...